lmcmicu/newsboat_send/README.md

 ## Setup

+### Prerequisites

+1. `newsboat`, `pandoc`, `mutt`, and `sqlite` should already be installed on your (Linux) system (see the links above for more information on how to install them).

+2. You should also have run `newsboat` at least once in order to create the newsboat database (for instructions on setting up `newsboat` see [newsboat's home page](https://newsboat.org/)).

+### Creating the `~/.newsboat/logs/` directory

-1. In the repository directory, run
+1. In the repository's root directory, run

         make setup

 Currently, the effect of this command is just to create the directory `~/.newsboat/logs/` if it is not created already.

-These instructions presuppose that `newsboat`, `pandoc`, `mutt`, and `sqlite` are installed on your (Linux) system.

-You should also have run `newsboat` at least once (for instructions on setting up `newsboat` see [newsboat's home page](https://newsboat.org/)).
+From now on, whenever you run `newsboat_send` it will generate a new log file in that directory which you can use to troubleshoot any issues.

 ## Usage